 Once colonisation began, surveyors were employed by both the Crown and the New Zealand Company to lay out towns for the new settlers.
-Felton Mathew worked as the Crown’s surveyor general.
-When Governor William Hobson decided to move the capital south from the Bay of Islands, Mathew was sent on a reconnaissance survey to the Waitematā.
+Felton Mathew worked as the Crown’s surveyor-general.
+When Lieutenant-Governor William Hobson decided to move the capital south from the Bay of Islands, Mathew was sent on a reconnaissance survey to the Waitematā.
 Although he recommended a site on the Tāmaki River, Hobson preferred a site further north, and Mathew drew up this plan, based around Commercial Bay (at the foot of what became Queen Street).
 His plan for Auckland is a series of crescents around the existing shoreline and expanding from ‘Trafalgar Circus’, where Albert Park is today.
-In part this plan was based on Mathew’s hometown of Bath, England, and the crescent shape was suited to Auckland’s volcanic terrain.
+In part this plan was based on Mathew’s home town of Bath, England.
+The crescent shape was also suited to Auckland’s volcanic terrain.
 Although the Grand Circus never came into being, a number of Mathew’s streets still exist.

 Using this item